 Final Word

-Given that freight and shipping form a critical part of any economy, the COVID-19 pandemic has brought business operations in different sectors to a standstill.
-While the impact of COVID-19 on the US freight industry is expected to mitigate as governments have started lifting lockdown measures, recovery in the most affected industries will remain slow.
+Given that freight and shipping form a critical part of any economy, the COVID-19 pandemic brought some business operations to a standstill.
+While the impact of COVID-19 on the US freight industry should mitigate as governments begin lifting lockdown measures, recovery in the most affected industries remains slow.

-However, with their uninterrupted supplies of essential products, the healthcare and food industries are expected to give a much-needed push to the freight and logistics companies.
+However, with their uninterrupted supplies of essential products, the healthcare and food industries gave a much-needed push to the freight and logistics companies.

-To learn more about how COVID-19 has impacted the US freight industry, keep checking out our page!
+To learn more about how COVID-19 impacts the US freight industry, stay in touch with TOP Worldwide!